 Healthcare Reform Could Provide Estimated $855 Billion in Small Business Savings

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Comprehensive healthcare reform will save the small business sector $855 billion over the next 10 years, according to a report released this morning by the nonpartisan Small Business Majority.
+Opinions expressed by Entrepreneur contributors are their own.Comprehensive healthcare reform will save the small business sector $855 billion over the next 10 years, according to a report released this morning by the nonpartisan Small Business Majority.
 The study, titled The Economic Impact of Healthcare Reform on Small Business*, noted that a system of shared responsibility among the healthcare industry, businesses, government and individuals would be critical to successful reform.

 The data revealed the following: